 Bathe like royalty and experience the local longtime tradition of yumomi.

-At Kusatsu, you can also find a unique type of onsen water that’s source is a hot crater lake called Lake Yugama.
-Located 1,200 meters above the sea level on top of Mount Shirane (also known as Mount Kusatsu-Shirane), it is only 30 minutes away by bus from the main tourist area.
-With moon-like scenery, the white rocks on the mountaintop and the emerald green water of Lake Yugama make you feel otherworldly.
+With a moon-like scenery, the white rocks on the mountaintop and the emerald green water of Lake Yugama feel otherworldly.
 Yugama is also known to be one of the most acidic lakes in the world.

 The heart and soul of Kusatsu

-In the center of Kusatsu city is the main area, Yubatake (translated in English as “hot water field”).
-A source of hot spring waters for nearby hotels, Yubatake is a unique place where you can observe the sulphuric waters coming down from the nearby Mount Shirane.
+In the center of Kusatsu is the main area, Yubatake, which translates to English as “hot water field.”
+A source of hot spring waters for nearby hotels, Yubatake is a unique place where you can observe the sulphuric waters actually flowing down from Mount Shirane.

 Around Yubatake, you can also dip your toes in the public foot baths.
-While you soak your feet in the super hot water, you can mingle with other tourists and start new friendships while in Japan.
+Mingle with other tourists and locals as you soak your feet in the soothing hot water.

 The best time to admire Yubatake onsen is during the evening.
-Once the sun sets, multicolored lights around the hot spring turn on and the scenery becomes magical.
+Once the sun sets, multicolored lights around the hot spring turn the scenery into something magical.